The Chronicle of Kings

 1601 CE

-Under Bir Hambir’s patronage, the great iron cannon Dal Madal is cast by artisan Jagannath Karmakar.
+Under Bir Hambir’s patronage, the great iron cannon Dal Madal is cast by artisan Jagannath Karmakar to protect the kingdom.

 Shyam Rai Temple

-King Raghunath Singha Dev rules and constructs the Pancha-ratna Shyam Rai temple in Bishnupur in 1643.
+King Raghunath Singha Dev constructs the Pancha-ratna (five-pinnacled) Shyam Rai temple, showcasing some of the most intricate terracotta panels in history.

 1665 CE